navycuda/story_creator/PLANNING.md

 ### Db design notes

+#### cast
   For the time being I'm leaving out cast as I feel it is redundant to he job of the character table, however I'm not going to remove it from the erd yet.

+#### assets
+  Also leaving assests out until a bit further into design.
+I don't have a clear picture of how I'm going to interact with the front end, so I'll leave options open.